Talking Towards Your Future...

-Jan is a fully qualified Counsellor and a Registered Member of the British Association for Counselling and Psychotherapy (BACP).
+Jan is a fully qualified counsellor and a Registered Member of the British Association of Counselling and Psychotherapy (BACP).

-Jan is an Integrative Counsellor, using various therapies tailored to suit your specific needs including Person Centred, Emotionally Focused, Psychodynamic, Transactional Analysis, Cognitive Behavioural Therapy and Neuro-Linguistic Programming (NLP)
+Jan is an Integrative Counsellor, using various therapies tailored to suit your specific issues; including Person Centered, Emotionally Focused, Psychodynamic, Transactional Analysis, Cognitive Behavioural Therapy and Neuro-Linguistic Programming (NLP)

-She offers counselling services for both individuals and couples over 18 years old.
+She offers counselling to both individuals and couples over 18 years old.

 Qualifications & Experience

 Jan has also worked in the Support Services with individuals with complex needs for 14 years and progressed from Support Worker to Service Manager in that time.

 Working with individuals with various complex health issues and learning difficulties; including brain injury, various addictions, anxiety, depression, self- harm, low self-esteem, bipolar, schizophrenia, agoraphobia, autism and physical disabilities.

 Jan has volunteered with Hafan Cymru, counselling individuals affected by domestic abuse.
 Jan also volunteered with Marriage Care as a Relationship Counsellor for four years.